Statute of limitations: Purpose

 In Classical Athens, a five-year statute of limitations was established for almost all cases, exceptions being such as the prosecution of non-constitutional laws (which had no limitation).
 Demosthenes wrote that these statutes of limitations were adopted to control "sycophants" (professional accusers).

 The limitation period generally begins when the plaintiff's cause of action accrues, meaning the date upon which the plaintiff is first able to maintain the cause of action in court, or when the plaintiff first becomes aware of a previous injury (for example, occupational lung diseases such as asbestosis).

+Statute of limitations prioritize procedural justice over substantive merits and can result in errors of impunity.